mixxxdj/mixxx/source/chapters/user_interface.rst

 .. hint:: Use the :ref:`interface-hotcues` to place more reference points on a
           track.

-.. seealso:: You can also use keyboard shortcuts for Cueing, go to
+.. seealso:: You can also use keyboard shortcuts for Cueing.
+Go to
              :ref:`control-keyboard` for more informations.

 .. _interface-fx: